How to Safely Exclude Apps via A/V Program to Avoid False Positives

 If your organization operates in a sector like finance, life sciences, or insurance, you're already familiar with strict compliance and security standards.
 In these environments, the goal is to minimize your attack surface, not create potential openings.
 Every exclusion reduces the scope of your antivirus protection, creating a blind spot that auditors and attackers can both find.
 Microsoft explicitly warns against excluding certain files and folders, even if you trust them.
 Instead of relying on exclusions, it's better to work with a partner on a comprehensive cybersecurity strategy that addresses performance issues without compromising your security posture or complicating compliance.

-For Unknown or Untrusted Applications
+When Dealing with Unknown or Untrusted Apps

 It might be tempting to create an exclusion for a new application that seems to be slowing things down, but it's a risky move.
 If an application isn't from a vetted, trusted developer, you should never exclude it from scans.
 Think of an exclusion as a hole in your security armor; you should only create one when it's absolutely necessary to resolve a clear and present problem.
 Proactively excluding an unknown program "just in case" it causes issues later is a recipe for trouble.
 A better approach is to have your Managed IT Services team properly vet and test any new software in a controlled environment before deploying it widely.

-How to Monitor and Maintain Your Exclusions
+How to Keep Your Exclusions List Clean and Secure

 Setting an exclusion isn't a one-time task.
 Think of it as an ongoing process that requires attention to keep your security posture strong.
 Your IT environment is constantly changing with new software, updates, and evolving workflows.
 An exclusion that was necessary last quarter might become a significant vulnerability today.
 Proper maintenance ensures your exclusions remain relevant and effective without creating unnecessary risks.
 This involves a cycle of regular reviews, timely updates, and performance monitoring to strike the right balance between operational efficiency and robust protection.